tweep/ledstrip-artproject/README.md

 - FastLED
 - Infrared library ( currently: IRemote, as IRlib2 has conflicts with interrupts)

+## Project status and files
+After realizing that there are some timing problems when using the FastLed library together with an IR-remote (the FastLed library turns all interrrupts off), I decided to use 2 Arduino boards for the project:

+ 1. 1 x Arduino MEGA which controls the FastLED patterns and strands
+ * uses FastLED library to drive the strands
+ * EasyTransfer library to receive data via I2C from the Arduino Uno menu / UI and translate them into visible patterns
+ * code for patterns, transitions, and FastLED configuration

+ 2. 1 x Arduino UNO to drive the User interface:
+ * LCD display with keypad
+ * Menu structure on LCD
+ * IR receiver to remote control the same menu with an IR remote
+ * EasyTransfer library to send data via I2C to the Arduino Mega

+## Code Stages

+### UNO_LCD_I2C_TX_example
+File UNO_LCD_I2C_TX_example.ino contains a fully working example for the Arduino Uno which
+  - shows a menu for 2 LED strands + some global configuration
+  - interfaces with an IR remote to use the menu
+  - interfaces with a keypad on the menu to choose functions
+  - sends the data to the Arduno Mega via I2C communication

 ## Todo:

 - allow to control brightness of strands individuall ( could be combined with the on/off possibility )